pyodide/pyodide-blog/content/posts/fpcast.md

 ```

 The functions `byn$fpcast-emu$_PyFunction_Vectorcall` and
 `byn$fpcast-emu$_PyEval_EvalFrameDefault` emulate function pointer casts.
-In
+(The
+`byn$` prefix indicates that they were created in a binaryen pass, to avoid
-other words, they are there to handle the case where we've called
+confusion.)
+In other words, they are there to handle the case where we've called
 `PyFunction_Vectorcall` or `PyEval_EvalFrameDefault` with the wrong number of
 arguments.
 They also are slow and waste a huge amount of stack space.